 Photo: Therese Brooling

 Could you start by telling me about your role?

 I’m doing my master’s thesis on a new Protein Analysis method.
 I’ve been here for three weeks, so I’m still very new!
 The project is cool as I get to be in the cell lab and the IHC lab, and I get to be involved in the process from start to finish.
 Some limited people know this technology, so cool to be part of this.

 Tell me a bit about your background.
 How did you get into this kind of role?

 After I finished school, I took two years out where I lived in London and South America.
 Then I studied biotechnical engineering at Linköping University.
 This summer, I’ll be a full-blown engineer.
 I think it can be difficult to get the first step in the industry, so I feel lucky to be here now.

 Have you experienced any barriers or biases in your career?

-Life sciences labs in Stockholm seem to be very dominated by women, even manager positions are often women at both Octapharma, where I worked before, and Atlas Antibodies.
-However, at university, my course was the only engineering course that has an even spread of men and women, but I know other engineering courses have almost no women.
-I think this can make it intimidating for women to join these kinds of courses and go down these kinds of career paths.
+Life sciences labs in Stockholm seem to be significantly dominated by women.
+Even manager positions are often women at both Octapharma, where I worked before, and Atlas Antibodies.
+However, although my university course was the only engineering course with an even spread of men and women, I know other engineering courses have almost no women.
+This can make it intimidating for women to join the courses and go down these career paths.

 What advice would you give to people interested in a career in research or life sciences?

 There are lots of different paths to careers in life sciences.
-A good way to start is to keep up to date with what’s going on in the field you’re interested in.
+An excellent way to start keeping up with what’s going on in the field you’re interested in.
 Most universities offer mentorship programs which is a great way to get in touch with alumni who have been in your shoes and to get inspiration.